 Looking for a better life and opportunity, Ted and his family immigrated to the United States when he was three years old.
 His parents went to flea markets and sold gifts and jewelry to make ends meet.
 Ted's family went from being poor and not speaking English well to opening up a gift store where Ted and his brother would help out in the family business.
 After many years of perseverance his parents were eventually able to expand to six stores.
 With the support of hard-working parents and a country that provided limitless opportunity, Ted would go on to attend Stanford for his undergraduate degrees in Computer Science and Political Science, and then Georgetown University, where he received his law degree magna cum laude after serving as Editor-in-Chief of the law review.
 Ted also received four American Jurisprudence Awards.

 Recognizing the great opportunities America had given to his family, Ted wanted to serve his country to preserve the American Dream.
 He joined the United States Air Force, where he served in the JAG corps.
 After serving on active duty for four years, Ted wanted to continue to serve his country and joined the Reserves.
 Ted has received numerous medals for his outstanding military service, including the Air Force Humanitarian Service Medal and multiple Meritorious Service Medals.

 After serving active duty, Ted joined the law firm of Munger, Tolles & Olson as a litigator.
 In 2003, Ted joined the legal office at UBS Financial Services.

-Ted's wife, Betty, is a Water Commissioner and a former California Deputy Attorney General.
+Ted's wife, Betty, is a member of the Torrance Board of Education and a former California Deputy Attorney General.
 They live in Torrance with their two sons, Brennan and Austin.